-\right. \ee Observe that the relative particle dispersion in the baroclinic regime $\lp \ell_n \gg R_0 \rp$, as per (29a), is greatly increased due to enhanced vortex stretching in this regime.
+Observe that RPD in the baroclinic regime $\lp \ell_n \gg R_0 \rp$, as per (25a), is greatly increased due to enhanced vortex stretching in this regime.
 This result may also be deduced alternatively via a dimensional/scaling development \textit{\`a la} Batchelor and Townsend \cite{Bat1} (see Appendix A (iv)).

-Further insight into the unusual aspects of the quasi-geostrophic relative dispersion problem in the inverse energy cascade may be obtained by considering the eddy viscosity development for quasi-geostrophic turbulence.
+Further insight into the unusual aspects of the quasi-geostrophic RPD problem in the inverse energy cascade may be obtained by considering the eddy viscosity development for quasi-geostrophic turbulence.

 \textbf{5.2 Eddy Viscosity for the Inverse Energy Cascade}\\